pierrick-jeanjean/personal-blog/_posts/recipes-serie/01-january-sides/2025-01-01-roasted-swede.markdown

 ### Ingredients (for 3 persons):
 - 1 medium swede (rutabaga), peeled and cut into chunks
-- 1.5 tablespoons olive oil
+- 20ml olive oil
-- 1.5 teaspoons honey
+- 10g honey
-- 0.5 teaspoon dried thyme (or a few fresh thyme sprigs)
+- 0.5g dried thyme (or a few fresh thyme sprigs)
 - Salt and pepper to taste
 - Optional: 1 clove garlic, minced